Born2Root/HitStar/README.md

 * Next time it's your turn, you'll be played a hit again, but this time, you'll have to guess if it was released either before your earliest hit's release year, between your two hits, or after the latest hit release.
 Guess correctly to earn yourself another hit card, grow your collection, but also make it harder to guess your next hit correctly.

 There is more to it, like tokens you can earn by also guessing title and artist of a hit, and paying them to intercept your opponents by correcting their guesses to earn their hit for your own.
-Also a much more interactive BINGO-Version
+Also a much more interactive BINGO-Version.
+In the repo you can find a [ready to print PDF](https://github.com/Born2Root/HitStar/blob/main/Print%20-%20HitStar%20-%20Bingo.pdf) version of the BINGO-material (Spin Board and Cards).

 ### FAQ